Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre/phb24.md

 ### Rally

 As a **:rsc-b: Bonus Action**{ .rsc }, you can expend **one** Superiority Die to bolster the resolve of a companion.
 Choose an ally of yours who can see or hear you.
-That creature gains Temporary Hit Points equal to the Superiority Die roll plus your Intelligence, Wisdom, or Charisma modifier (your choice).
+That creature gains **:trt-thp: Temporary Hit Points** equal to the Superiority Die roll plus your Intelligence, Wisdom, or Charisma modifier (your choice).

 ---